 Turmeric and paprika give it a nice color without

 affecting the flavor.
 Turmeric adds bright yellow so a little goes a long way, and paprika lends a warm pinkish orange.
 Both will deepen after a day.
 Combine a pinch of each (just under 1/16 tsp) for the best color.
-If you make this using olive oil, the buttery spread has a greenish hint to it which paprika helps eliminate.Dairy-free Buttery Spread2 Tbsp. water1 tsp. cornstarch OR coconut flour OR 1/4 tsp. xantham gum1/8 tsp. liquid aminos or soy sauce OR scant ½ tsp. nutritional yeast½ tsp. saltA pinch each turmeric and paprika, optional (for color)½ c. coconut oil, softened just til creamy and stirrable½ c. olive oil or other liquid oil like canola
+If you make this using olive oil, the buttery spread has a greenish hint to it which paprika helps eliminate.Dairy-free Buttery Spread2 Tbsp. water1 tsp. cornstarch OR coconut flour OR 1/4 tsp. xantham gum1/8 tsp. liquid aminos or soy sauce or vinegar OR scant ½ tsp. nutritional yeast½ tsp. saltA pinch each turmeric and paprika, optional (for color)½ c. coconut oil, softened just til creamy and stirrable½ c. olive oil or other liquid oil like canola

 In a glass 1-cup measuring cup, stir together water and coconut flour.
 Microwave until it boils, stir until smooth.
 (You’ll need 3 T water if boiling this in a pan on the stove.)
 Mix in the liquid aminos, salt, turmeric and paprika.
 Set aside to cool.